Lesson Plan - Get It!

 McPhee took on the complex ideas of income inequality by starting at Go and moving around the board as he discussed the reality of Atlantic City in the 1970s.

 Based on this title for the essay, write down a sentence or two explaining what you think it will be about.

 McPhee used the game of Monopoly to talk about a city in decline.
 Remember, the prosperity of Atlantic City is what inspired the game 70 years prior.

 - How do you think this affected the way McPhee presented his ideas?

-By the end of the first page of his essay, McPhee has already taken us a quarter way around the game board to St. Charles Place.
-In that time, he used the tokens from the game to put us, the readers, in the crumbling center of Atlantic City.
+By the end of his essay's first page, McPhee has already taken us a quarter way around the game board to St. Charles Place.
+At that time, he used the tokens from the game to put us, the readers, in the crumbling center of Atlantic City.

-- What king of imagery did you notice in this passage?
+- What kind of imagery did you notice in this passage?

 - Who do you think the author's opponent was?